-Image to Gradient Generator
+Image to CSS Gradient Generator

 Extract colors from your images and generate beautiful CSS gradients instantly.